-Security is the major concern while we create a reports in SQL Reporting Services.
-Because, in a corporate world, manager hold different privileges compared to sales person.
-SSRS provides multi level security which means, you can restrict the user to access the Report Manager, or Folders, or reports.
-In this article we will show you, How to apply security in SSRS with examples.
+Security is the major concern while we create reports in SQL Reporting Services.
+Because, in a corporate world, the manager hold different privileges compared to a salesperson.
+SSRS provides multi-level security which means, you can restrict the user to access the Report Manager, or Folders, or reports.

 Home, or Parent Level Security in SSRS